cfgbengaluru24/Team-23/README.md

 ## Introduction

-The Best Practices Foundation project aims to address various challenges faced by the NGO through the development of technology solutions.
-The primary focus is on training trainers, assessing their learning, recording and analyzing data, and creating a comprehensive knowledge bank for program management and reporting.
+The Best Practices Foundation project aims to address various challenges faced by the illiterate women through gamefied MBA program.
+The primary areas of problem that they currently face is on training trainers, assessing their learning, recording and analyzing data, and creating a comprehensive knowledge bank for program management and reporting.

+Addressing these issues we came up with our one in all solution focusing on social good.
+Digging deep into our solution

 ## Features